vectara/vectara-ingest/crawlers/CRAWLERS.md

 ...
   yt_crawler:
     playlist_url: <some-yotube-playlist-url>
-    whisper_model: base
 ```

 The Youtube crawler loads all videos from a playlist, extracts the subtitles into text (or transcribes the audio if subtitles don't exist), and indexes that text.
 - `playlist_url`: a valid youtube playlist URL
-- `whisper_model`: the model name for whisper: tiny, base, small, medium or large.
-Defaults to base.
-Only used if subtitles don't exist.

 ### Slack crawler